emertechie/express-local-auth/README.md

 ### Not Using Sessions
-If an error occurs during a route (validation or otherwise) the following happens:
+If an error occurs during a route the following happens:
 * `res.status(statusCode)` is called with an appropriate, non-200 status code
 * `res.locals.errors` will be populated with any non-validation error strings.
 Same format as `req.flash('errors')` above.
 * `res.locals.validationErrors` will be populated with any validation error object.
 Same format as `req.flash('validationErrors')` above.